Assistant Research Professor

-Currently, I am a Postdoctoral Research Associate in the Department of Educational Psychology housed in the Neag School of Education at UCONN.
+I am an Assistant Research Professor in the Department of Educational Psychology housed in the Neag School of Education at UCONN.
 I am the methodologist on an Institute of Educational Sciences (IES) Measurement project to develop and validate the College and Career Readiness for Transition (CCR4T) instrument.

 Prior to my current position, I’ve conducted research over the past 7 years, in chronological order, at the Center for Research Methods and Data Analysis (CRMDA) at the University of Kansas (KU); the University of Connecticut (UConn) as a Graduate Research Assistant (GRA); and at the Kansas University Center on Developmental Disabilities (KUCDD) at KU as a postdoctoral researcher.